yuki5155/pywhale/README.md

 ## description

-most projects frequently face to the operation system difference between developers who join in.
+most projects frequently face to the problem of the operation system difference between developers who join in.

-For the solution of the the operation system difference, docker is popular and often used with container management services.
+For the solution of the the operation system difference, docker is one of the popular and often used on the cloud with container management services.

-However, learning docker is sometime complicated for who do not used to build infrastructures or Virtual environment on cloud services or on-premise.
+However, without docker-compose and dockerfiles someone already created, learning docker is sometime complicated for who have never built infrastructures or Virtual environment on cloud services or on-premise.

-this library is for developers who desire to avoid to spend time on building the environments on any projects.
+this library is for developers who desire to avoid to spend time on building the environments on any projects and beginner developpers.

 ### for example